PyconUK/2016.pyconuk.org/pages/accommodation.md

 Other hotels are listed after these.

-**Important**: Cardiff is a small city, and the weekend of PyCon UK will be busy.
+Cardiff is a small city, and the weekend of PyCon UK will be busy.
 The longer you leave it to book your accommodation, the more difficult it will be to get it at a good price.

+**Important**: if you find that the prices your are offered don't match the rates advertised below, that means that they are simply no longer available.
+We don't have a contract with the hotels, and once the room allocations are gone, they're gone.

 #### Royal Hotel